ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 [-] Kerberos SessionError: KDC_ERR_C_PRINCIPAL_UNKNOWN(Client not found in Kerberos database)
 ```

-Ok great, so wwhile we were unable to exploit this, we were able to verify Hugo's username as well as the naming convention for Egotistical-Bank is first_letter_of_first-name.last_name (hsmith).
+Ok great, so while we were unable to exploit this, we were able to verify Hugo's username as well as the naming convention for Egotistical-Bank is first_letter_of_first-name.last_name (hsmith).

 Lets enumerate the website on port 80 to see if we can find more info.
 After browsing around a bit, I found an "About Us" page that seemed useful, as it listed several other Egotistical-Bank employees: